Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Related Work

 \textbf{Learning for Hierarchical Planning.} Reasoning at multiple levels of abstraction is a key theme in hierarchical planning~\cite{bercher2019survey}.
-Prior work has considered learning transition models that are compatible with hierarchical planners, including those based on mixed-integer nonlinear programming~\cite{say2017nonlinear,say2021unified} or hierarchical task networks ~\cite{nejati2006learning,zhuo2009learning}.
-Task and motion planning (TAMP) systems~\cite{garrett2021integrated} can plan effectively at long horizons~\cite{tamphpn,tampinterface}, but they typically require hand-specified operators and action samplers, and a known low-level transition model.
-While recent work can learn one of the first two components~\cite{loula2020learning,silver2021learning,wang2021learning,ltampchitnis,ltampkim2}, our approach learns all three: the operators, the action samplers, and the low-level transition model.
+Task and motion planners (TAMP)~\cite{garrett2021integrated} can plan effectively at long horizons, but they typically require hand-specified operators, action samplers, and low-level transition models.
+Our work continues recent research into learning these components instead~\cite{wang2021learning,zhuo2009learning,loula2020learning,silver2021learning}.
+Comparatively, ours is the first to learn operators, samplers, and a low-level transition model in one unified system.